Jiawei-Kuang/nlp/README.md

 ===============================
 This is a web application for a natural language processing project of Dept. of CS at Stony Brook University.

-We use MVC pattern to implements this web application based on Spring Framework, Bootstrap and jQuery as front end, java and jsp as back end.
+We use Spring Framework to implements this web application, Bootstrap and jQuery as front end, java and jsp as back end.

 How to set up this web application using eclipse:
 =================================================